 5.3.1 Summary of Projects and Benefits

 As specified in Chapter 4, this watershed plan estimates 766.4 AF/yr of new consumptive use from new PE wells over the planning horizon.
-The projects included in Tables in section 5.1 provide an estimated offset of XX AF/yr and exceed the offset need.
+This watershed plan also has an offset target of 1,218 AF/yr for project implementation in order to benefit to streams.

+The Category I projects included in Tables in Section 5.2 provide an estimated offset of 1022.7 AF/yr and exceed the consumptive use estimate offset need for the WRIA, but fall short of the offset for some subbasins.
+In addition, the watershed plan falls short of meeting the higher offset target for project implementation in some subbasins.
+To support the Committee’s goal of meeting offset need by subbasin, as well as the higher offset target, the watershed plan lays out an adaptive management and implementation process in Section 6.2.

-A total of xx projects with quantified streamflow benefit, unquantified streamflow benefit, and habitat improvement, have been identified by the Committee and are included in Chapter 5.1 Appendix H and I. The ecological and streamflow benefits from habitat projects are supplemental to the quantified water offsets required by RCW.90.94.030.
+The Committee has identified a total of xx projects with quantified streamflow benefit, unquantified streamflow benefit, and habitat improvement; these projects are included in Chapter 5.2.
+The ecological and streamflow benefits from habitat projects are supplemental to the quantified water offsets required by RCW.90.94.030.

 5.3.2 Cost Estimate for offsetting new domestic water use over 20 Year Planning Horizon

 Per RCW 90.94.030(3)(d), this watershed plan must include an evaluation or estimation of the cost of offsetting new domestic water uses over the subsequent twenty years.
-To satisfy this requirement, the technical consultants developed planning-level cost estimates for each of the water offset projects listed in Section 5.1.
-The technical consultants also included costs estimates for project inventory when that information was readily available.
+To satisfy this requirement, the technical consultants developed planning-level cost estimates for each of the water offset projects listed in Section 5.2 and included cost estimates for projects in the inventory (if readily available).

-The estimated cost for implementing individual water offset projects range from XXX for YYY project to AAA for BBB project.
-The total estimated cost for implementing the water offset projects listed and described in this chapter is $XXXX.
-Assuming xx AF/yr of water offset is achieved through implementation of these projects, the average cost per AF/yr $XXX.
+The estimated cost of implementing individual water offset projects range from $25,000 for acquiring a small set of water rights to over $15 million for the Central Kitsap Water Treatment Plant MAR project.
+The total estimated cost for implementing the water offset projects listed and described in this chapter is $53 - $64 million.
+However, that cost includes many MAR projects that have a low likelihood of being implemented for reasons such as site feasibility.
+By assigning the same certainty of implementation of the MAR projects to the costs of those projects, the estimated cost becomes $49 to $61 million.
+Assuming 1022.7 AF/yr of water offset is achieved through implementation of these projects, the average cost per AF/yr ranges from $41,000 to $50,600.

-The estimated cost for implementing individual habitat projects range from XXX for YYY project to AAA for BBB project.
-The total estimated cost for implementing the habitat projects listed and described in this chapter is $XXX.
-No metric has been established by the Committee to derive a relative cost for implementing habitat projects.
+The estimated cost of implementing projects in Categories II-IV range from $10,000 (single site for stream augmentation) to several million dollars for large land acquisition and restoration projects.
+The total estimated cost for implementing projects in Categories II-IV is unknown due to the highly conceptual nature of many projects.
+A general project cost per acre of acquisition or restoration is challenging to provide given the difference in costs across the WRIA (e.g., land costs may differ by region/county).
+However, the West Sound Partners for Ecosystem Recovery provide an average cost of $1.4 million for projects submitted as Near-Term Actions in the 2018-2022 Puget Sound Action Agenda.
+Their projects address stormwater improvements, habitat restoration and protection, floodplain restoration, shoreline restoration, monitoring and modeling, and fish barrier removal.
+This average cost may be applicable for the range of projects included in the WRIA 15 watershed plan.
+Details on known costs for individual projects are provided in the project inventory.

 5.3.3 Certainty of Implementation